Blog

 What is LDAP?

-LDAP is a TCP/IP-based protocol, which works by hosting an LDAP server and then allowing LDAP clients to connect to it.
-For example, an employee using a desktop computer might be using LDAP under the hood to connect to the nearby office printer.
+Here’s how it works: LDAP servers host this directory information, and LDAP clients connect to them over a TCP/IP network to perform actions like searching for specific entries, adding new ones, or updating existing records.
+For example, an employee using a desktop computer might use LDAP under the hood to connect to the nearby office printer.

-While LDAP is primarily designed for accessing resources across the network, it necessarily has authentication capabilities built-in to allow secure access to these resources.
-This means that LDAP can function as an intermediary identity provider service between an app and Microsoft Active Directory (where authentication and authorization information can be stored).
+While LDAP’s primary focus is managing resources on a local network, it also has built-in authentication capabilities to allow secure access to these resources.
+This means that LDAP can function as an intermediary identity provider service between an app and an IdP like Microsoft Entra ID (formerly Microsoft Active Directory).
+LDAP securely verifies user credentials and provides the app with authentication and authorization data.

 What LDAP is great at

-• It provides wider access to directory services: Unlike SAML which is broadly “just” an authentication protocol, LDAP has a much broader scope and is able to perform CRUD-style actions on directory entries.
+• Wider access to directory services: Unlike SAML, which is broadly “just” an authentication protocol, LDAP has a much broader scope and can perform CRUD-style actions on directory entries.

 What LDAP is not so great at